-The North Andover Fire Department is the designated Emergency Ambulance Service Provider for the Town of North Andover, responding to 4,127 fire rescue & emergency medical calls in 2016, with two state certified class 1 (transporting) ambulances, one stationed at each of the two fire stations – Central Station at 795 Chickering Road, and Station 2 at 9 Salem Street.
+The North Andover Fire Department is the designated Emergency Ambulance Service Provider for the Town of North Andover, responding to 4,849 fire rescue & emergency medical calls in 2018, with three state certified class 1 (transporting) ambulances, one stationed at each of the two fire stations and one reserve – Central Station at 795 Chickering Road, and Station 2 at 9 Salem Street.
 Two Firefighter/Emergency Medical Technicians staff each of the ambulances.

 Since 2015, all three Engines and the Ladder truck are certified class 5 (non-transporting) ambulances.
 This designation allows the Firefighters/EMTs on these trucks to begin care of a patient with all the same equipment as the transporting ambulances, until one arrives.
 Since 1983, it is a job requirement that new firefighters must attain and maintain their EMT certification.
 This certification is in Basic Life Support (BLS).
-Currently, of the fifty-five uniformed personnel on the Department: the Chief, Deputy Chief, nine Lieutenants, and forty-four firefighters; all are EMTs.
+Currently, of the fifty-six uniformed personnel on the Department: the Chief, Deputy Chief, 13 Lieutenants, and forty-three firefighters; all are EMTs.

 Paramedic services are provided through the Lawrence General Hospital – Advanced Life Support Unit (ALS), which is dispatched according to protocol.